Application process: refugee travel document

 - When you appeal against a decision of the Finnish Immigration Service, the Finnish Immigration Service is no longer the authority that is responsible for processing the matter.
 This means that if you have questions about the matter or wish to submit additional information or documents, you need to contact your legal counsel or the administrative court that is processing your matter.

 Refugee travel document

-Submit your application in person at a service point of the Finnish Immigration Service
+- Book an appointment for visiting a service point of the Finnish Immigration Service.

 - Make an application at the service point.
 An employee of the Finnish Immigration Service will verify your identity.
 The employee will print out a form for you to sign.

 - The Finnish Immigration Service processes the application and issues a decision.

 - The decision will be served on you.
 You will either receive a registered letter or an advice of delivery letter.

 - a) Positive decision: You will receive your refugee travel document together with the decision.
 You may appeal against the decision.

 - b) Negative decision: You may appeal against the decision to an administrative court.